KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

-The KfW 270 program offers some of the lowest interest rates available for solar financing in Germany.
-With rates starting at 3.43% nominal, terms up to 30 years, and 100% financing, it remains the go-to option for photovoltaic investments.
-This guide covers verified March 2026 rates, current feed-in tariffs, real installation costs, and what the upcoming 2027 deadline means for your solar project.
+KfW 270 carries some of the lowest interest rates available for solar financing in Germany.
+Rates start at 3.75% effective per year, terms run up to 30 years, and the program can cover 100% of the cost.
+This guide uses rates verified as of 28 May 2026, the current feed-in tariffs, real installation costs, and the legal framework that still guarantees 20 years of feed-in income.

 Key Facts at a Glance